Chagos Archipelago sovereignty dispute: Support

+The United States supported the deal.
+In a press statement dated 22 May 2025, Secretary of State Marco Rubio said, "Today, the United States welcomed the historic agreement between the United Kingdom and the Republic of Mauritius on the future of the British Indian Ocean Territory—specifically, the Chagos Archipelago."
+He went on to confirm that the Trump administration had determined that the long-term operation of the base on Diego Garcia was secure, describing that facility as "a critical asset for regional and global security" and mentioning that President Trump also "expressed his support for this monumental achievement".
 On May 23, 2025, India welcomed the agreement between the United Kingdom and Mauritius for the transfer of sovereignty over the Chagos Islands, describing it as an important step in completing the decolonization of the island nation "in the spirit of international law and a rules-based order".
 On May 29, 2025, a roundtable took place in Mauritius.
 The debate at this roundtable was to develop a program that would allow a Mauritian delegation to travel to the Chagos Archipelago to raise the Mauritian flag.
 This will be a symbolic step toward finalizing the restitution agreement with Great Britain.